Starting a Car Wash

 We’re a leading supplier and manufacturer of car wash chemical supplies with over 40 years of experience.
-Car wash owners just like you from across the country trust us to supply them with products they need, including soaps, detergents, cleaners and detailing supplies.
+Car wash owners just like you from across the country trust us to supply products they need, including soaps, detergents, cleaners and detailing supplies.
 Our products are second to none, and we think you’ll agree once you give them a try.

-Not only are our products at the very top of the line, but we also are known for our exceptional customer service.
+Our products are at the very top of the line, and we also are known for our exceptional customer service.
 We respect all our customers as valued individuals who want nothing but the very best for their business, and we pride ourselves on providing that.